Spielwelt German Parents Association is a not for profit organisation running children’s programs in German in Canberra

 Members of the association have voting rights, and access to our extensive German children’s library of books, CDs, DVDs and games.

 The Association is run by parents for families.
 Spielwelt has a committee of 5 dedicated parents, representing the playschool, playgroup and scout group; and the committee is supported by their families, and the wider Spielwelt family community.

 Spielwelt families contribute to the running of the programs in various ways.
 Each family is expected to put in a certain number of volunteer hours per term: For playgroup and scout parents, 1 hour per term is expected; and 4 hours per term for GAP families.

-Volunteers help maintain the hall, write up our newsletter, liaise with other like-minded organisations in Canberra (ACT Bilingual Education Alliance, Canberra Preschool Society, Canberra German-speakers Network, and others), raise funds, write grant applications, look after our library, and help put on special events, and do marketing, and other helpful tasks.
+Volunteers help maintain the hall, write up our newsletter, liaise with other like-minded organisations in Canberra (ACT Bilingual Education Alliance, Canberra Preschool Society, the many other German clubs and organisations in Canberra, and others), raise funds, write grant applications, look after our library, and help put on special events, and do marketing, and other helpful tasks.